GBMA is an associate member of the International Generic and Biosimilar Medicines Association (IGBA)

 IGBA members share a set of common principles:

-- We believe that seeking to improve access to affordable quality medicines worldwide and promote the quality, safety and efficacy of generic medicines is of utmost importance.
+- We believe that seeking to improve access to high-quality, cost-effective medicines worldwide and promote the quality, safety and efficacy of generic and biosimilar medicines is of utmost importance for global public health.

 Ensure timely access for patients

-- A top priority is to promote the global harmonisation of regulations relating to the quality of generic products, especially ensuring strict adherence to bioequivalence standards.
+- A top priority remains promoting global convergence leading to harmonization of regulations relating to the quality of generic and biosimilar pharmaceutical products, especially ensuring strict adherence respectively to bioequivalence standards and comprehensive comparability studies, including a path for more tailored clinical biosimilar development.

 Improving regulatory and legal expertise

-- We have worked very hard to provide guidance to international organisations and national governments to improve their regulatory and legal expertise relating to the manufacture, registration and marketing of high quality generic medicines, and promotion of uniform and effective GMP standards and quality controls.
+- We continue to provide guidance to international organizations and national governments to improve their regulatory and legal expertise relating to the manufacture, registration and marketing of high-quality generic and biosimilar medicines, and promotion of uniform and effective GMP standards and quality controls.

 Prevent the production and trade of counterfeit versions

-- We are concerned with the counterfeiting of medicines, which is a criminal act that puts the health and life of patients in jeopardy.
-As an alliance, we are fighting in favour of strict and effective regulatory controls to prevent the production and trade of counterfeit versions of all medicines and their APIs.
+- We are also advocating for strict, uniform and effective regulatory controls to prevent the production and trade of counterfeit versions of all medicines and their active pharmaceutical ingredients